U12/U14 Alaska State Championships

-Dates: This event is held in March or early April and rotates between all USSA clubs within the Alaska Division.
+This event is held in March or early April and rotates between all USSA clubs within the Alaska Division.
 Dates shall be determined at an ACC scheduled meeting in the fall prior to the event.
-For the 2018 season, the U14/U12 State Championships will take place at Hilltop Ski Area on March 31 and April 1, 2018.
+For the 2019 season, the U12/U14 State Championships will take place at Eaglecrest Ski Area on March 30-31, 2019.

 Entry Fee: $20 (maximum) for any non-scored event.

 Field Size & Quotas: If competitor field size surpasses 150 total athletes in a given year than the ACC will set field size maximums and allocate regional club quotas in the following year.

 Eligibility: The events are open to competitors in the U14 and U12 race classes.
 Each competitor must have a USSA license.
 Request for participation by an out-of-Division competitor shall be submitted to the ACC Divisional Administrator at least two weeks prior to the competition for eligibility determination.
 Out-of-Division competitors are not eligible for any awards.